AdmiralCloud/ac-signature/README.md

 Please note, that every signed payload is only valid for 10 seconds by default.
 The same is true for time deviation (+/- 10 seconds), so make sure your computer's time is in sync/valid.
 You can set the deviation with a custom value using options

-### Breaking changes version 2
+### Breaking changes version 2.x
-Version 2 now has the function to sign the payload as well as to check the payload.
+Starting with version 2 (package.json) now has the function to sign the payload as well as to check the payload.
 So instead of acsignature(...) use acsignature.sign(...)

+Please do not confuse package version 2 with signature version 2!

 ## Usage